spekframework/spek/docs/setup-jvm.md

 ```

 ## IntelliJ Plugin
-To use the new [plugin](https://plugins.jetbrains.com/plugin/10915-spek-framework) you need to add a custom plugin repository: `https://plugins.jetbrains.com/plugins/dev/10915` (`Settings -> Plugins -> Browse Repositories -> Manage repositories`).
+The new [plugin](https://plugins.jetbrains.com/plugin/10915-spek-framework) is available at IntelliJ's plugin repository (search for `Spek Framework`).